westlab/Plugfest-2020/PITCHME.md

 Keio University
 Tokyo Denki University

-### To make presentation this document, please access:
+To make a presentation of this document, please access:

 https://gitpitch.com/westlab/PlugFest/